astahjmo/minishell/README.md

 ```
 ## TODO

-[x]Display a prompt when waiting for a new command
+- [x] Display a prompt when waiting for a new command

-[x]Have a working history
+- [x] Have a working history

-[x] Not use more than one global variable.
+- [x] Not use more than one global variable.
 Think about it.
-You will have to explain
+You will have to explain its purpose

-its purpose
-[x] Not interpret unclosed quotes or special characters which are not required by the

-subject such as \ (backslash) or ; (semicolon).
+- [x] Not interpret unclosed quotes or special characters which are not required by the subject such as \ (backslash) or ; (semicolon).

-[x] Handle ’ (single quote) which should prevent the shell from interpreting the meta-

-characters in the quoted sequence.
+- [x] Handle ’ (single quote) which should prevent the shell from interpreting the meta-characters in the quoted sequence.

-[x]ctrl-C displays a new prompt on a new line.
+- [x] ctrl-C displays a new prompt on a new line.

-[x]ctrl-D exits the shell.
+- [x] ctrl-D exits the shell.

-[x]ctrl-\ does nothing.
+- [x] ctrl-\ does nothing.

-[] Search and launch the right executable (based on the PATH variable or using a

-relative or an absolute path
+- [ ] Search and launch the right executable (based on the PATH variable or using a relative or an absolute path

-[] Handle " (double quote) which should prevent the shell from interpreting the meta-

-characters in the quoted sequence except for $ (dollar sign).
+- [ ] Handle " (double quote) which should prevent the shell from interpreting the meta-characters in the quoted sequence except for $ (dollar sign).

-[] Implement redirections:
+### Implement redirections:

-[] Implement pipes (| character).
-The output of each command in the pipeline is

-connected to the input of the next command via a pipe.
+- [ ] Implement pipes (| character).
+The output of each command in the pipeline is connected to the input of the next command via a pipe.

-[] Handle environment variables ($ followed by a sequence of characters) which

-should expand to their values.
+- [ ] Handle environment variables ($ followed by a sequence of characters) which should expand to their values.

-[]Your shell must implement the following builtins:
+### Your shell must implement the following builtins:

-- [] echo with option -n
+- [ ] echo with option -n

-- [] cd with only a relative or absolute path
+- [ ] cd with only a relative or absolute path

-- [] pwd with no options
+- [ ] pwd with no options

-- [] export with no options
+- [ ] export with no options

-- [] unset with no options
+- [ ] unset with no options

-- [] env with no options or arguments
+- [ ] env with no options or arguments

-- [] exit with no options
+- [ ] exit with no options